VladimirZadorozhny/BooksMarketManagmentSpringCore/README.md

-2) Run the app (from project root) mvn spring-boot:run or with Maven Wrapper
+2) Run the app (from project root) mvn spring-boot:run
+   # or with Maven Wrapper:
-   ./mvnw spring-boot:run   for Linux/macOS or Windows PowerShell and mvnw.cmd spring-boot:run  for Windows CMD
+   ./mvnw spring-boot:run   # for Linux/macOS or Windows PowerShell
+   mvnw.cmd spring-boot:run # for Windows CMD

 3) What happens on first start:
 - Spring Boot connects to MySQL using the credentials above (configurable via env vars below).